Jane Levy

-Early life
+Early life and education

-Jane Colburn Levy was born on December 29, 1989 in Los Angeles, California, the second child of Mary (née Tilbury), an artist and florist, and Lester Levy, a musician turned mediator.
+Jane Colburn Levy was born on December 29, 1989 in Santa Monica, California, the second child of Mary (née Tilbury), an artist and florist, and Lester Levy, a musician turned mediator.
+When Levy was an infant, her family relocated to northern California, settling in San Anselmo, where she was raised.
 Her father is Jewish, and her mother is of English, Scottish, and Irish descent.
 She has one elder brother, Simon.
-When Levy was an infant, her family relocated from Los Angeles to northern California, settling in San Anselmo, where she was raised.
 She attended Sir Francis Drake High School, where she was on the hip hop dancing team and was captain of the soccer team; she began playing soccer at age five.

 Levy attended Goucher College in Baltimore, Maryland, for one year, where she played on the Division III varsity women's soccer team.
 After experiencing significant depression during her first year of studies, Levy chose to drop out of Goucher College and instead opted to study acting.
 She subsequently transferred to the Stella Adler Studio of Acting in New York City, where she graduated from the Conservatory.